Buxdehuda/strato-certbot/README.md

 Run Certbot in manual mode:

-`sudo certbot certonly --manual --preferred-challenges dns --manual-auth-hook ./auth-hook.py --manual-cleanup-hook ./cleanup-hook.py -d example.com -d *.example.com`
+`sudo certbot certonly --manual --preferred-challenges dns --manual-auth-hook $(pwd)/auth-hook.py --manual-cleanup-hook $(pwd)/cleanup-hook.py -d example.com -d *.example.com`

 This will generate a wildcard certificate for your domain without the need to manually enter the TXT records.

-__NOTE:__ The python files need to be referenced by the absolute path if you want to use `certbot renew`